Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Why now?

 For many years, there has been a ‘big picture’ argument in favour of Asia.
-After all, it contains the world’s biggest emerging economies - China and India - meaning the economic growth outlook is strong.
+After all, it contains the world’s biggest emerging economies - China and India - and the economic growth outlook is strong.

-The depreciating US dollar has proved particularly important.
+The depreciating US dollar has also proved important.
 This is because a weaker US dollar improves the spending power of Asian consumers; reduces the region’s imported inflation; lessens the burden of dollar-denominated debt; and boosts the price of commodities, a key export for many emerging markets.

 It is not all about America, however.
 Portfolio managers argue that Asia, which boasts around 20,000 listed companies, is becoming more attractive in its own right - not least because there is a growing focus on shareholder returns.